Ryuchi Matsuda: Overview

-Born Masashi Matsuda, he was a admirer of martial arts, particiulary Su Yu Chang, a well-known martial artist in Taiwan's martial arts (Central Guoshu Institute).
+Born Masashi Matsuda, he was a admirer of martial arts, particiulary Su Yu-chang, a well-known martial artist in Taiwan's martial arts (Central Guoshu Institute).
 In his youth, he studied various Japanese martial arts.

-Later, he would travel to Taiwan and become Su Yu Chang's apprentice.
+Later, he would travel to Taiwan and become Su Yu-chang's apprentice.
 Later circa 1985, he became an apprentice of Ma Xianda in mainland China.

 At some point he became a Shingon Buddhist monk and received his Dharma name, Ryuchi.

 He wrote his autobiography “Nazo no kenpō o motomete” (『謎の拳法を求めて』Eng.
 "In Search of Mysterious Kenpo") based on his own martial arts history, which later became a big hit and served basis for the martial arts manga Kenji in 1989.

 His work has unearthed obscure martial arts concepts, such as Aiki and Fa jin, to the Japanese public.
 His writing also conveys the essence of these martial arts to everyone in an easy-to-understand manner.

 Matsuda was the chief editor of the martial arts magazine "Gekkan Hiden" (eng.『月刊秘伝』 "Monthly Secret").

 Ryuchi Matsuda died of acute myocardial infarction at 7:39 on July 24, 2013.
 He was 75 year old at his death.

 Martial Arts background

 Matsuda first enrolled in Goju-ryu (Goju-ryu Kenbukan in Wakayama) and Oyama Dojo, the predecessor of Kyokushin Kaikan (awarded 3rd dan on April 15, 1967).
 After accumulating martial arts itineraries such as Jigen-ryū swordsmanship, Shinkage-ryu swordsmanship, Daito-ryu Aikijujutsu, Hakkō-ryū Jūjutsu (Minden master), Asayama Ichidenryu Sakai school, Kinbei Sato (ja), and possibly others.
-He later went to train across Taiwan and mainland China, where he learned some Chinese martial arts such as Chen-style taijiquan, Baji Boxing, Northern Mantis Boxing, Bagua Palm, and Yen Ching Boxing.
+He later went to train across Taiwan and mainland China, where he learned some Chinese martial arts such as Chen-style tai chi, Baji Boxing, Northern Mantis Boxing, Baguazhang, and Yen Ching Boxing.